 Though your cat’s health is the top priority when looking for cat food to curb its diarrhea, price is still a factor worth considering.
 Some of the cat food blends we tested were outrageously expensive.
 Even if your only concern is your cat’s health, the price of such products will add up quickly.
 With other options available that can also aid your cat and solve its digestive problems at a much more affordable price, it can be hard to justify the high cost of certain blends.

 There’s no shortage of pet food brands and blends available on the market.
 But cats with sensitive stomachs can’t eat just any old food you pull off the shelf.
 These felines will suffer from diarrhea.
 Luckily, you can use our reviews to help find the perfect food to stop your cat’s stomach issues.
-To help you, we’re going to summarize our top choices once more.
+To help you, we’re going to summarize our top choices for best cat foods to help with diarrhea once more.

 Our number one food recommendation for cats with diarrhea is Hill’s Prescription Diet Digestive Care Chicken Dry Cat Food.
 This prescription pet food requires vet authorization for purchase.
 It’s designed specifically for cats with digestive issues and will even reduce the risk of struvite and calcium oxalate crystals.